NaturalNode/natural/README.md

 The senticon vocabulary is based on work by Fermin L. Cruz and others:
 Cruz, Fermín L., José A. Troyano, Beatriz Pontes, F. Javier Ortega.
 Building layered, multilingual sentiment lexicons at synset and lemma levels, Expert Systems with Applications, 2014.

 The Pattern vocabularies are from the [Pattern project](https://github.com/clips/pattern) of the CLiPS Research Center of University of Antwerpen.
+These have a PDDL license.

 ## Phonetics
 Phonetic matching (sounds-like) matching can be done with the [SoundEx](http://en.wikipedia.org/wiki/Soundex),